siliconchronicles/clock-module/docs/cupl.md

 [![SPLD logic schematic](pictures/spld-logic.png)](pictures/spld-logic.png)

-Open image in a new tab to zoom in
+Numbers correspond to pin numbers in the U2.
+You can open the image in a new tab to zoom in.

 ### Input signals